Jocelin Winthrop Young: Tutor to Crown Prince of Greece, and establishment of Anavryta

-Crown Prince Constantine and establishes a new school there.
-Winthrop Young took Hahn up on his offer and along with the King and Queen set up the Anavryta Experimental Lyceum in 1949.
-Winthrop Young became the school's first headmaster and personal tutor to the future King Constantine II who was amongst the school's first pupils.
+Kurt Hahn suggested that Winthrop Young move to Greece, become private tutor to Crown Prince Constantine, and establish a new school there.
+Winthrop Young took Hahn up on his offer, and along with the King and Queen set up the Anavryta Experimental Lyceum in 1949.
+Winthrop Young became the school's first headmaster and personal tutor to the future King Constantine II, who was amongst the school's first pupils.